A Just-the-Basics Routine to Follow If Your Skin Is Always Dry

 Unlike many other skin concerns, a parched complexion can be remedied fairly quickly.
 Follow along for a skincare routine that’ll help you tackle dryness.

 Step 1: Oil-Based Cleanser and Hydrating TonerDry skin types, genetically, lack oil.
-Since a cleanser’s job is to thoroughly wash away any dirt, grime, and yes, oil, it sometimes inadvertently takes all the moisture along with it.
+Since a facial cleanser’s job is to thoroughly wash away any dirt, grime, and yes, oil, it sometimes inadvertently takes all the moisture along with it.
 Switching over to an oil-based cleanser, like a Cleansing Balm, can effectively decongest skin without stripping away moisture and leaving it feeling dry and tight.

 Those who are ultra dry may even opt to drop face wash altogether and use a cleansing toner (like our go-to Hydrating Milk) as one of your daily cleanses instead.